 How to call an Action

-To call an action in the logic, type "/action" and then select the Action to call.
-If the called action requires any input parameters, you will be prompted to provide values.
-You can also capture output from the called action into a local or action output parameter.
+To call an action in the logic, type "call" and then select the Action to call.
+If the called Action requires any input parameters, you will be prompted to provide values.
+You can also capture output from the called Action into a local or Action output parameter of the "calling" Action.

-In order to maintain a proper separation of concerns and adhere to the core principles of modularity and reusability, accelQ places certain restrictions on which actions can be called from a given action.
-Not every action can be called from another action.
+In order to maintain a proper separation of concerns and adhere to the core principles of modularity and reusability, ACCELQ places certain restrictions on which Actions can be called from a given Action.
+Not every Action can be called from any other Action.
 Here are the rules of eligibility.
-From a given action, you can call another action only when it satisfies all of the following conditions.

-- Destination Context of the called Action should either match with the Destination Context of the Action where it is called or should be “Current Context”
+- The Destination Context of the called Action must either match with the Destination Context of the "caller" Action or it should be “Current Context”.

-- Should not create “recursive” situation where Actions call each other cyclically (System will automatically check for this condition automatically when you are inserting a "call" statement.
+- Action calling should not create a “recursive” situation where Actions call each other cyclically.
+ACCELQ will check for this condition automatically when you are inserting a "call" statement.